 Seymour Horace Knox

-In later life Frank remembered the store's first day on 20 September 1884 vividly.
-The co-owners had expected a large crowd, but found no-one waiting when they opened.
+In later life Frank remembered its first day on 20 September 1884 vividly.
+The co-owners had expected a large crowd, but not one person was outside when they opened.
 By lunchtime only a handful of shoppers had visited and Knox had started to panic.
-The entrepreneur had liquidated his assets and invested all he had into the store.
-The two men went out for lunch, followed by a walk round the park trying to work out what had gone wrong.
+He had liquidated his assets and invested every dime into the store.
+Frank took him for lunch, followed by a walk round the park, trying to work out what had gone wrong.
 They returned at 1.30pm to find the store rushed of its feet.
 The pattern was repeated each day thereafter.
-The shopkeepers discovered that a major local factory operated an early shift that ended at 1pm.
-The workers clocked off with cash to spend.
+It turned out that a big local factory ran an early shift that ended at 1pm.
+The workers left with cash to spend.

-In October 1888 the partners opened another outlet near the Canadian border at 409 Main Street, Buffalo.
+In October 1888, he and Frank opened another 5&10¢ near the Canadian border at 409 Main Street, Buffalo.
+The result was better still.

-In 1889 Knox teamed up with Earle Perry Charlton.
-The alliance lasted for six years.
-Charlton had shown a keen interest in the progress of the Buffalo store while working as a travelling salesman.
+Rather than go it alone, in 1889 Knox formed a new alliance, this time with an outsider.
+Earle Perry Charlton had shown a keen interest in the Buffalo operation while working as a travelling salesman.
 Although he was a first-timer and the junior in the liaison, he proved a good source of product knowledge.
 Like Knox he was an astute businessman.
 Syndicate Members came to value his fresh perspective.
-Unlike his associates, he was neither a Woolworth family member nor a Moores veteran.
+Uniquely, he was neither a Woolworth family member nor a Moores veteran.

-The rapid spread of the fire showed the risks of huge wooden sales floors that burnt like tinder.
-It led the Syndicate to revise its fire precautions.
+The rapid spread of the fire showed how vulnerable huge open-plan wooden salesfloors were.
+It led the whole Syndicate to establish new fire precautions.

 In-store Knox balanced his merchandise between products sourced by Frank Woolworth and ranges of his own.
 He kept his finger on the pulse and was quick to spot the potential of new lines and rush them to the shelves.
 His management style was more authoritarian than that of his cousins.